mendix/docs/content/en/docs/control-center/software-composition.md

 Make sure that you meet the following prerequisites:

-* Component details and related actions are only available for apps made with Mendix [9.24.14](/releasenotes/studio-pro/9.24/#92414) and above or [10.5.0](/releasenotes/studio-pro/10.5/#1050) and above when they are deployed to Mendix Cloud or Cloud Dedicated.
+* Component details and related actions are only available for apps made with Mendix versions [9.24.14](/releasenotes/studio-pro/9.24/#92414) and above or Mendix versions [10.5.0](/releasenotes/studio-pro/10.5/#1050) and above when they are deployed to Mendix Cloud or Cloud Dedicated.
 Make sure to one of these versions to see component information reflected on this page.
 * You have to create and deploy new deployment packages in order to get the software composition information populated on this page.
 For more information, see the [How Components Are Identified](#how-components-are-identified) section.

 ### 1.1 How Components Are Identified {#how-components-are-identified}